Thyroid NodulesSkip to the navigation

 When you know you have a thyroid nodule, your treatment options include:

 - Observation.
-If your thyroid nodule is not cancerous, your doctor may choose to check it every 6 to 12 months for changes in size.
+Your doctor may choose to check your thyroid nodule every 6 to 12 months for changes in size.
 Many noncancerous thyroid nodules stay the same size or shrink without treatment.

 Radioactive iodine.
 Radioactive iodine